Alcohol poisoning can be very dangerous and it is very important to get help immediately if a person is experiencing any of the following:

 - Changes to skin color or temperature: Skin that is pale, flushed, cold or clammy.

-- Having difficulty breathing: If the person is not breathing normally (slow or irregular breathes).
+- Difficulty breathing: If the person is not breathing normally (slow or irregular breaths).

 - Vomiting: Try to keep the person sitting up.
 If you cannot, turn them onto their side.
 DO NOT roll them over on their back.

 - Having seizures: Turn the person to their side and clear the area to protect the individual from injury.

 - Unconscious/Semiconscious: Try to wake the person up.
 If you can’t, turn them onto their side and call 911.